DangLeUyen/DE/README.md

 **3. PostgreSQL** is a powerful, open source object-relational database system

 **4. Tableau Public** is a free platform to explore, create and publicly share data visualizations online.
+Here is the link to our dashboards: https://public.tableau.com/app/profile/uyen5114/viz/AmazonBookDetail/BOOK_DETAILS